 CERPs are the continuing education credits that IBCLCs need for recertification.
 To maintain their credential, IBCLCs must recertify every five years, either by retaking the IBCLC exam or by completing 75 CERPs (including specific categories for lactation-specific content, ethics, and related topics) along with clinical practice hours.

-IBLCE has fundamentally changed how it accredits all providers of continuing education.
+IBLCE fundamentally changed how it accredits all providers of continuing education.

 Previously, IBLCE offered "long-term provider" status to organizations like LER.
 This designation allowed approved long-term providers to assign CERPs to their own educational activities while submitting course information to IBLCE with streamlined notice and requirements.

-Effective December 31, 2025, IBLCE is eliminating all long-term provider designations industry-wide.
-This affects not just LER, but all education providers who previously held this status.
+Effective December 31, 2025, IBLCE eliminated all long-term provider designations industry-wide.
+This affected not just LER, but all education providers who previously held this status.

 Under IBLCE's new system, called the "Preferred Provider Programme," education providers must now submit each individual course to IBLCE for review and approval.
 IBLCE—not the provider—has sole authority to assign CERPs to education.
 This represents a significant shift toward centralized approval for every educational activity.